Yes, that was an earthquake.

 “I called my husband right away,” said Rocio Alvarado, who works at a Montague Street chiropractor’s office.
 “He was in Forest Hills [a neighborhood in Queens, a distant borough] and saw people running out of buildings.
 We knew right away what it was.”

 This being 2011, most of the immediate reaction came in on Twitter.

 “The Department of Education building just shook, and everyone is evacuating,” tweeted MsLoveBomb.

 “OMG, we just had an earthquake,” tweeted John Woody (aka iAmFASHION4ward).
 “The whole Downtown Brooklyn just started rocking.”

-Inside the CNG Building at MetroTech Center at Jay Street and Myrtle Avenue, columnist Joanna DelBuono jumped out of her desk and calmly stated “I think that was an earthquake, and I’m outta here.”
+Inside the Community Newspaper Group Building at Metrotech Center at Jay Street and Myrtle Avenue, columnist Joanna DelBuono jumped out of her desk and calmly stated, “I think that was an earthquake, and I’m outta here.”

-She promptly left the room, and took the elevator — against the wishes of her concerned co-workers.
+She promptly left the building — against the wishes of her concerned co-workers.
 Downstairs, students and faculty from NYU-Polytechnic University gathered in the commons.

 Brooklyn is on the North American plate which runs from the center of the Atlantic Ocean to the Pacific.
 There are several smaller fault lines in the area, including two in uptown Manhattan and one in Dobbs Ferry, a quaint town along the Hudson River.

 But the area has historically had little seismic activity.